Home > Residents > Taxes & Duties > Tax Return Filing, Enquiry & Payment > Tax Payment Methods > Payment from Overseas

 If you have a bank account in Hong Kong, you may pay tax through this bank account by either of the following methods:

 You may send in a crossed cheque of your bank account in Hong Kong (payable to “The Government of the HKSAR”) to pay a tax bill.
-Please write down on the back of the cheque the tax file number and Shroff Account Number of the tax bill.
-The cheque and payment voucher should be sent to:
+Please write down on the back of the cheque the tax file number and the Shroff Account Number of the tax bill.
+The cheque and the payment voucher should be sent to:

 The Commissioner of Inland Revenue